rosell-dk/webp-convert/docs/v1.3/webp-on-demand/without-composer.md

 Create a file *webp-on-demand.php*, and place it in webroot, or where-ever you like in you web-application.

-Here is a minimal example to get started with:
+Here is a minimal example to get started with.
+Note that this example only works in version 1.x.
+In 2.0, the `require-for-conversion` option has been removed, so the [procedure is different](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/webp-on-demand/without-composer.md).

 ```php
 <?php